-This shrub is native to North Africa and India and is thought to help the body maintain a healthy balance between its other chemical compounds.
+This shrub, known as Ashwagandha, is native to North Africa and India and is thought to help the body maintain a healthy balance between its other chemical compounds.
 Both its leaves and roots are used in botanical applications.
 It has been used for thousands of years as a natural supplement for reducing stress and has been proven to build stress resistancein studies.

 The Big Picture With Botanicals

 It's important to keep in mind that no single plant extract, chemical compound, or natural supplement will act as a magic cure to any ailment or disease.
 Instead, plant botanicals can play a supportive role in an all-around, holistic approach to well-being.